-Gospel for Asia (GFA World) (formerly GFA) is a Christian NGO founded by K.P._Yohannan in 1978, which focuses on helping the poor in India and a dozen other Asian countries through the use of national workers.
+Gospel for Asia (GFA World) (formerly GFA) is a Christian NGO founded by K.P._Yohannan in 1979, which focuses on helping the poor in India and a dozen other Asian countries through the use of national misisonaries.
 The organization, once based in the Dallas-Fort Worth Metroplex suburb of Carrollton, Texas is now located in Wills Point, TX.
-GFA's primary objective is to support indigenous mission workers to show God's love and compassion as they "serve the 'least of these' in Asia".
+GFA's primary objective is to support indigenous mission misisonaries to show God's love and compassion through practical ways to help communities in which they "serve the 'least of these' in Asia".

 GFA is presently working in numerous countries, including India, Bhutan, Sri Lanka, Nepal, Myanmar, Bangladesh, Cambodia, China, Laos and Thailand.
 It has also recently launched its first-ever Mission in Africa particularly in Rwanda.